Deck Financing: How to Pay for Your New Deck or Patio

 And don’t forget to include other fees such as homeowners association fees, insurance, permits, and property taxes.
 An online deck cost estimator can help you determine a ballpark budget.

-Aside from choosing less expensive materials, you might find that you can lower costs if you build the deck yourself.
+Aside from choosing less expensive materials, you might find you can lower costs if you build the deck yourself.

 How much does it cost to build a deck yourself?